Tougee/jvm/README.md

-# Go support for Mobile devices
+# Go support for JVM

 ## Hacked to run on jvm.

 This fork of [GoMobile](https://pkg.go.dev/golang.org/x/mobile) has been modified to enable libraries to be built for the JVM  as well as android.

-It's currently working on linux (amd64 but arm64, arm, x86 should work also).
+It's currently working on linux and darwin (amd64 but arm64, arm, x86 should work also).

-I'm not a mac developer but it shouldn't too hard to get this running on darwin, if the original project doesn't do that already.

 To get started have a look at the [demos/basic](demos/basic/README.md) demonstration.